Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Who Should Use Dokku

-Dokku is perfect if:
+Pick Dokku if:

-- Resource efficiency is your top priority
+- Resource efficiency is your priority

-- You want the most battle-tested option
+- You want the most battle-tested, no-nonsense option

 Head-to-Head Comparisons